Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Copying existing brands or closely imitating competitor logos or slogans is a surefire way to invite legal trouble.
 Trademark infringement claims can be costly, damage your reputation, and potentially force you to rebrand.

 Many startups unknowingly commit this mistake by choosing names or logos that sound or look similar to well-known companies.
+Even if the intent is unintentional, the legal consequences can still be severe.

 Tip: Avoid any resemblance to established brands.
 Perform a trademark search and think creatively when you trademark a name or develop your logo.